 Hey bulls!
 It’s been a long time.
 I’ve been away for the better part of a year but I promise it’s for good reason, and that I will soon share more details on some very exciting projects that I have been working on.

 Until then, let’s talk money saving tips.
 EVERYONE wants to be able to save more money, but nobody wants to make the sacrifices necessary to scale back on their spending.
-Although it shouldn’t, frugal living has a negative connotation.
+Although it shouldn’t, frugal living can have a negative connotation.
 Some people think that tightening the purse strings a bit may make them look cheap.
-But this is not the case.
+But let me be the first to tell you that this is not the case!

-With the holidays around the corner, our bank accounts are about to get wiped.
+The holidays have passed and if you’re anything like the average human being, it probably hurts a little to look at your bank account right now.
 From shopping for Christmas gifts, to holiday parties with food and alcohol contributions galore… we all inevitably spend more than we should toward the end of the year.

 Eat and Drink Frugally

 Plan your meals ahead of time…

 …and DON’T go to the grocery store hungry.
 We have all gone shopping for food on an empty stomach.
 And you know what happens when we do that.
 We load up our grocery cart with impulse purchases because, “MMM, that jumbo rotisserie chicken is smelling mad good right now, let me grab two… even though I have dinner plans this evening.”

 Every week before you hit the grocery store, take some time to map out your meals.
 If you make a plan and actually follow it, you’re less inclined to get lazy and spend money on things like takeout pizza and lunch from the deli across from your office.
 You can honestly save thousands of dollars a year on groceries by simply being more mindful of what you’re eating.